 It was two years ago, but I can clearly recall every detail just like it was yesterday, or the day before yesterday, that was, the best weekend ever.

 I was introduced by many ex-coworkers many times about this event, the ACTIVEx Endurance Challenge Camp, but ain't got clear impressions until I showed up.
-With dozens of colleagues welcomed me in the lobby, my amazing San Diego Camp trip started, Arch sorted out everything for me, including help renting a very decent Trek speed bike, I glanced the bike, the price tag was still on and written “$3,999”!
+With dozens of colleagues welcomed me in the lobby, my amazing San Diego Camp trip started, Arch sorted out everything for me, including help renting a very decent brand new Trek speed bike, I glanced it, the price tag was still on and written “$3,999”!

 The camp weekend was a 3.5 days swimming, biking and running my heart out in Cherry Valley, CA, a city about 2 hours Northeast of San Diego and is the highest point on the San Gorgonio Pass which runs from San Bernadino to Palm Springs.
 You can think about the hot mountains climate, maybe it’s not a real place in California.